Thank you to to everyone who came to the Illinois Science Council’s Science Cocktail party!

 H.M. had a debilitating seizure disorder, and he underwent surgery to remove the brain region that was causing the seizures, which happened to be the region called the hippocampus.
 Fortunately, this stopped his intense seizures.
 However, it also had an unintended effect: he had anterograde amnesia, which means he could no longer retain memories of anything that happened after the surgery!
 If you met him one day, the next day he would have no idea who you were.
 In fact, you could meet him every single day for a year and he would never remember your face, your voice, or your name after you left.
 Surprisingly though, when doctors had him try out the mirror drawing task, he got better the more he practiced!
 This meant that while his ability to encode semantic memories (like facts) was gone, he was still able to form procedural memories.
 In fact, whenever they had H.M. complete this task, they had to teach him how to do it every single time, yet once he started, he was better at it than the last time he did it.
 This was one of the first pieces of evidence that our memory is broken down into different systems.
 One system supports learning things like names and state capitals (semantic memory), and another system supports learning an instrument or learning how to draw a start by looking in a mirror (procedural memory).

-Want to learn about the other demos from the party?
+Want to learn about the other brain games from the party?
 Check out part II here!

 Will Beischel is a graduate student in psychology at the University of Michigan.